Information for term Mentoring Youth & Raising Social Awareness

 - Enjoy merengue, bachata, and salsa dance classes.

-- Take an overnight excursion to Montecristi in Northwest DR, full of traditions, merengue music, and gastronomy.
-Bath in a river, eat locally grown mangos, and meet villagers.
-You'll spend the last day relaxing at the sea, snorkling and exploring the DR's famous scenic salt mines.
+- Take an overnight excursion to Montecristi in the Northwest region of the Island and get immersed in the culture of rural Dominican Republic with itstraditions, merengue music, and local gastronomy, while bathing in a river, eating locally grown mangos, and meeting villagers.
+You'll spend the last day relaxing at the sea, snorkling and exploring the country's famous scenic salt mines.

 - Tour the murals of Los Pepinos and admire Santiago's traditional city center.

-- Take daytrips to Santo Domingo and Puerto Plata - explore the contrast between life in the capital and on the beach!
+- Take daytrips to Santo Domingo and Puerto Plata - explore the contrast between the urban life in the capital of over 4 million people and on the beach!

 Please note this list of activities is based on past programs and subject to change at CIEE's discretion to both adapt to local circumstances and participant feedback.
 Our goal when revising itineraries is always to enhance your experience.
 Every activity is designed to provide you with a deep immersion in your topic, local culture and sights.
 Get ready for maximum fun!